 Most fruits are low in sodium, fat, calories, and have zero cholesterol, making them the perfect food to eat (2).

-Below we have listed the fruits to be eaten during pregnancy and their benefits for you and the baby.
+Below, we have compiled a list of some of the best fruits for pregnancy and their benefits for you and your baby.

-Apricots are a type of drupe fruits, where both the kernel and the flesh are edible.
+- Apricots are a type of drupe or stone fruits, where both the kernel and the flesh are edible.

 - Apricots contain vitamin A, C, E, beta carotene, phosphorus, silicon, calcium, iron, and potassium.